Do you have a tattoo that you regret?

-Body art is an art, and should be respected as such.
+Body art is an art and should be respected as such.

-This means considerable thought in the design and then the proper execution are a fundamental step in the process of tattooing.
+This means considerable thought in the design and then the proper execution is a fundamental step in the process of tattooing.
 The following suggestions and advice may help you prevent a bad tattoo that either calls for a cover-up or removal later.

 Think about it: Many tattoo regrets are due to lack of permanent consideration.
 Tattoo magazines and reality shows feature women and men who have large amounts of tattoos, some of which are beautiful, and then some which are poorly executed and are even insignificant to the wearer.
 Don’t be swayed by the culture and popularity of tattooing.
 Rather, ink what’s meaningful and significant to you.